How to buy Woodside Petroleum (WPL) shares in Australia

 Woodside Petroleum's shares were split on 16 December 2009.

 Woodside Petroleum share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Woodside Petroleum's is 1.4133.
-This would suggest that Woodside Petroleum's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Woodside Petroleum's is 1.1625.
+This would suggest that Woodside Petroleum's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Woodside Petroleum overview

-Woodside Petroleum Ltd engages in the exploration, evaluation, development, production, marketing, and sale of hydrocarbons in Oceania, Asia, Canada, Africa, and internationally.
+Woodside Energy Group Ltd engages in the exploration, evaluation, development, production, marketing, and sale of hydrocarbons in Oceania, Asia, Canada, Africa, and internationally.
 The company produces liquefied natural gas, pipeline natural gas, condensate, liquefied petroleum gas, and crude oil.
-It holds interests in the Greater Browse, Greater Sunrise, Greater Pluto, Greater Exmouth, North West Shelf, Wheatstone, Canada, Senegal, Greater Scarborough, and Myanmar projects.
-Woodside Petroleum Ltd was founded in 1954 and is headquartered in Perth, Australia.
+It holds interests in the Greater Browse, Greater Sunrise, Greater Pluto, Greater Exmouth, North West Shelf, Wheatstone, Julimar-Brunello, Canada, Senegal, Greater Scarborough, and Myanmar projects.
+The company was formerly known as Woodside Petroleum Ltd and changed its name to Woodside Energy Group Ltd in May 2022.
+Woodside Energy Group Ltd was founded in 1954 and is headquartered in Perth, Australia.

 Frequently asked questions

 - EOD price data and company information for Woodside Petroleum accessed 02 Mar 2024

 HALO Trading review for Australians

 Explore our comprehensive review of HALO Trading's features and fees for Australian traders.